Prisma Cloud Enterprise Edition vs Compute Edition

 If you need Projects, use Compute Edition.
 Projects will not be ported to Prisma Cloud Enterprise Edition.

-Available via role mapping in Prisma Cloud Enterprise Edition.
-No work to be done.
+Available centrally in the platform for Prisma Cloud Enterprise Edition.

 Defender auto upgrade